WolfieGo-Pro/SDL-Test/README.md

+<h2>Exploring the SDL2 API whilst learning and practicing Image and Video processing.</h2>

-SDL-Test (A profound name will be given soon)
+<h3>SDL-Test</h3> (A profound name will be given soon).

-exploring the SDL2 API and testing what can be developed with it.

-Creating a Particle animation GUI program using pixels.
+This project entails understanding and practicing Image processing (starting from pixels, RGB color values, screen class etc.) and using that understanding to Create a Particle animation GUI app.

-This version of the program/app in the master branch does particle animation

-in a complex petal-like shape called a rose curve using polar cordinates.
+This version of the program/app in the master branch does particle animation in a complex petal-like shape called a rose curve using polar cordinates.